 I suspect we’ll be seeing a lot more of this sort of thing, high profile people abandoning their faith, and I think it’s important that we see these things correctly and respond accordingly.

-I If these mens “faith”… their “set of beliefs” or their “Christianity” aren’t working for them, or their set of beliefs has failed to provided answers to tough questions, I applaud their courage and honesty.
+If the faith of these men, that is, their “set of beliefs” or their “Christianity” aren’t working for them, or their set of beliefs has failed to provided answers to tough questions, I applaud their courage and honesty.
 There’s actually an opportunity to lead beneath the surface of their crisis.
 I think what these things tend to expose is that our congregations and pulpits are full of religious people who are threatened when prominent leaders abandon their faith because, most likely, they haven’t yet had their own crisis of faith… their own “dark night of the soul”.
-They would prefer men like these to just choke it down and carry on towing the party line… that these matters should be dealt with quietly, “In-house”.

-Expressing uncertainty and asking tough questions publicly makes a lot of people nervous, afraid and insecure because either they have no answers themselves or they haven’t thought deeply about tough issues.
-They feel pretty comfortable in their ignorance.
-People who ask hard questions or who are struggling with their faith rock other people’s boats.
+Expressing uncertainty or asking tough questions publicly makes a lot of people nervous, afraid, and insecure because the people being asked either have no answers themselves or they haven’t thought deeply about tough issues.
+I think people feel comfortable in their ignorance and the folks who ask hard questions or who are struggling with their faith make some people nervous.

 This might shock some of you, but Jesus didn’t come to start a religion called “Christianity”.
 And by the way, Jesus isn’t exactly a “Christian” either.
 Nevertheless, a religion did spring up over the centuries and we have a lot of problems within “Christendom”, the religion called Christianity.
 Things really began to change under Constantine and Augustine.
-In addition to the mostly ethnic variations within Catholicism and Eastern Orthodoxy, there are over 40,000 protestant denominations, all differing slightly on some point of theology or practice.
+In addition to the mostly ethnic variations within Catholicism and Eastern Orthodoxy, there are over 40,000 Protestant denominations, all differing slightly on some point of theology or practice.
 And, like my father-in-law used to say, “Everyone is right, just ask them”.